qthomas612/CompBio_Group3/README.md

   -r , --readtype   Type of reads for SPAdes input.
 Options are 12, 1+2, or s.
 If 1+2, then the -1 and -2 flags must
                     be set
   -1 , --forward    forward read fasta or fastq file for SPAdes input.
-Used only if the readtype flag is 1+2 -2 , --reverse    reverse read fasta or fastq file for SPAdes input.Used only if the readtype flag is 1+2
+Used only if the readtype flag is 1+2 -2 , --reverse    reverse read fasta or fastq file for SPAdes input.
+Used only if the readtype flag is 1+2
 ```